-- Conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person - Not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate - Age or developmentally inappropriate expectations being imposed on children.
-These may include interactions that are beyond a child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction - > Seeing or hearing the ill-treatment of another - Serious bullying (including cyberbullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children
+- > Conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person - Not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate - > Age or developmentally inappropriate expectations being imposed on children.
+These may include interactions that are beyond a child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction - > Seeing or hearing the ill-treatment of another as domestic abuse is a form of emotional abuse. - > Serious bullying (including cyberbullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children